Daniel Jeandupeux

 Daniel Jeandupeux (born 7 February 1949) is a Swiss football manager and retired football forward.

 Career

-Born in Saint-Imier, Jeandupeux began playing football for FC La Chaux-de-Fonds.
-In 1972, he joined FC Zürich, where he would win two Swiss league titles (1974 and 1975) and one Swiss cup (1973).
-Jeandupeux signed with French side FC Girondins de Bordeaux in 1975.
+Born in Saint-Imier, Jeandupeux began playing football for La Chaux-de-Fonds.
+In 1972, he joined Zürich, where he would win two Swiss league titles (1974 and 1975) and one Swiss cup (1973).
+Jeandupeux signed with French side Bordeaux in 1975.
 He played for Bordeaux until his career ended when his leg was broken by a tackle on 1 October 1977.

 Jeandupeux made 35 appearances and scored two goals for the Switzerland national football team from 1969 to 1977.

-Jeandupeux last managed Ligue 1 Le Mans UC72, replacing Yves Bertucci in February 2009.
-He was replaced in May by Arnaud Cormier, but stayed at the club as president's advisor.
-Jeandupeux has also had spells managing other French sides — SM Caen, Toulouse, and RC Strasbourg.
-As well as having managed Swiss sides FC Sion and FC Zürich, and the Swiss national team.
+Jeandupeux last managed Ligue 1 side Le Mans, replacing Yves Bertucci in February 2009.
+He was replaced in May by Arnaud Cormier, but stayed at the club as the president's advisor.
+Jeandupeux has also had spells managing other French sides — Caen, Toulouse, and Strasbourg.
+He has also managed the Swiss sides Sion and Zürich, as well as the Swiss national team.